Mohamed-Halith/Mohamed-Halith/README.md

-- 👋 Hi, I’m @Mohamed-Halith
+- 👋 Hi, I’m Halith
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning React native
 - 💞️ I’m looking to collaborate with Other developer's